stagex-mirror/stagex/README.md

 <!--author: panekj -->

-Note the difference between the "build" and the final image: `build` has to pull `gcc`, `libunwind`, `llvm`, etc. The final OCI image only contains the statically compiled Rust binary, and is tiny as a result.
+Note the difference between the "build" and the final image: `build` has to pull the `rust` pallet, which includes just the binaries required to build a Rust program, but the final OCI image only contains the statically compiled Rust binary, and is tiny as a result.

 ### Package Management

 Unlike most linux distros, stagex was built for determinism, minimalism, and containers first, and thus has no concept of a traditional package manager.
 In fact, stagex ships no first-party code at all.
 We just package things in the most "stock" way possible with exceptions only to maintain determinism.